JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ### Polynomial

-A polynomial structure generates data points that follow non-linear curvilinear relationships, such as quadratic or cubic trends, in  space.
+A polynomial structure generates data points that follow nonlinear curvilinear relationships, such as quadratic or cubic trends, in $2\text{-}D$ space.
 To extend these patterns into high-dimensional settings, additional noise dimensions can be added.
-These patterns are useful for evaluating how well algorithms capture smooth, non-linear trajectories and curvature in the data.
+These patterns are useful for evaluating how well algorithms capture smooth, nonlinear trajectories and curvature in the data.
 We provide functions for generating quadratic and cubic structures, enabling controlled experiments with different degrees of polynomial complexity.

 The first is the quadratic curve of $n$ points in two dimensions.
 This is generated using `gen_quadratic(n, range)`.
 Let $range = [a, b]$.
 The independent variable is defined as $X_1 \sim U(a, b)$, and the response is generated as $X_2 = X_1 - X_1^2 + \varepsilon$, where $\varepsilon \sim U(0, 0.5)$.
 This produces a smooth parabolic arc opening downward, with vertical jitter introduced by the noise term.